Fantasy football playoffs: Week 16 quarterback rankings

 Russell Wilson, Lamar Jackson, Deshaun Watson, Patrick Mahomes and Matt Ryan top my Week 16 fantasy football quarterback rankings, based on those factors.

-Drew Brees, Jameis Winston, Dak Prescott, Ryan Tannehill and Ryan Fitzpatrick round out my top-10 options for Week 16.
+Drew Brees, Jameis Winston, Ryan Tannehill, Ryan Fitzpatrick and Aaron Rodgers round out my top-10 options for Week 16.

 Here are some of my favorite players in this week's top 20 quarterback rankings: